apparebit/shantay/README.md

 ```

 In either case, *shantay* will output its help message, which describes command
 line options and tasks in detail.
-But to get you acquainted, here are a few
+But to get you acquainted, here are some
-examples:
+choice examples.

 The EU started operating the database on the 25th of September, 2023.
 To
-download the daily releases for that year and determine summary statistics for
+download the daily releases for that year and determine their summary
-them, you execute:
+statistics, execute:

 ```
 $ uvx shantay --archive <directory> --last 2023-12-31 summarize